 Research Unit in Sport, Physical Activity and Ageing (RUnSPAA)

-RUnSPAA is led by Professor Elizabeth Pike, Professor of Sport, Health and Exercise.
+RUnSPAA is led by Professor Elizabeth Pike, Head of Sport, Health and Exercise.
 The focus of the Research Unit is to undertake impactful research to improve the provision and experiences of physical activity for older adults - locally, nationally, and globally.

 The Unit has undertaken several projects funded by government and industry.
 These include researching the provision of physical activity for older women in the UK and Japan, and reminiscence therapy for older adults living with dementia.

 RUnSPAA works with research partners in Japan and a wide network of expert practitioners.

 - Dr Yuhei Inoue, Reader in Sport Management, Manchester Metropolitan University, UK

 - Tomoki Kaneko, Keio University, Japan